9 WAYS I’M GOING TO BE A BETTER SPORT PARENT IN 2019

 5. I WILL NOT OVER-ANALYZE THEIR COACHES.
 They will have great, good, and bad coaches throughout their sporting careers.
 I will not make it my job to fix this when it’s not ideal.

 6. OUR FAMILY WILL PLAY TOGETHER MORE.
 We will do more fun outdoor activities like hiking and running and playing sports together just for fun.

 7. I WILL BE A BETTER ROLE MODEL by eating healthier and working out more – instead of just demanding they do.

 8. I WILL MAKE INJURY PREVENTION A PRIORITY.
 With so many practices and games, we spend too much time on performance and not enough time on making sure their growing bodies are taken care of properly.
-Each of my kids has a program for stretching and building strength in weak and overused areas (thanks to The Performance Lab at The Factory Training) but we can never find the time to do the 15 minute regimens.
+Each of my kids has a program for stretching and building strength in weak and overused areas, but we can never find the time to do the 15 minute regimens.
 I will work this into their schedules.